nivintw/ddns/README.md

 Another alternative option to `pipx` is the (relatively) new tool [uv](https://github.com/astral-sh/uv).
 See [this blog post](https://astral.sh/blog/uv-unified-python-packaging) for more information and information on the recent features added to `uv`.
 If going the uv route, you want `uv tool install`.

+## Appendix

+This is an appendix of the various terms used in the library.

+domain: A domain as described by Digital Ocean (see [here](https://docs.digitalocean.com/products/networking/dns/getting-started/quickstart/)).
+This is specifically a "two part" domain such as "example.com" without any sub-domains specified.

+subdomain: A subdomain as described by Digital Ocean (see [here](https://docs.digitalocean.com/products/networking/dns/how-to/add-subdomain/)).
+This can be any subdomain that Digital Ocean supports.
+Subdomains must be associated with a registered and managed domain.

+manage (domain context): Refers specifically to having digital-ocean-dynamic-dns catalog the corresponding domain.
+Domains must be managed by digital-ocean-dynamic-dns in order to manage corresponding subdomains.

+manage (subdomain context): Refers specifically to having digital-ocean-dynamic-dns handle updating the IP address associated with the corresponding subdomain.

+un-manage (domain context): Mark the corresponding domain as un-managed in the digital-ocean-dynamic-dns local database/catalog.
+This will have the effect of un-managing (but not de-registering nor remove) the corresponding subdomains.

+un-manage (subdomain context): Mark the corresponding subdomain as un-managed in the digital-ocean-dynamic-dns local database/catalog.
+This will result in the IP address no longer being managed by digital-ocean-dynamic-dns.
+This does not remove the entry for the subdomain from the local digital-ocean-dynamic-dns database/catalog.
+This will not de-register the associated subdomain.

+remove (domain context): Removes the associated domain from the digital-ocean-dynamic-dns local database/catalog.
+This has the additional effect of removing corresponding subdomains.
+No de-register actions are taken as part of a remove action; changes are to the digital-ocean-dynamic-dns local database/catalog only.

+remove (subdomain context): Removes the associated subdomain from the digital-ocean-dynamic-dns local database/catalog.
+No de-register actions are taken as part of a remove action; changes are to the digital-ocean-dynamic-dns local database/catalog only.

+catalog: Store an entry in the digital-ocean-dynamic-dns database for the corresponding domain or subdomain.
+Domains and subdomains can be cataloged and not managed.

+register (subdomain context): Make changes to you Digital Ocean account to add the corresponding subdomain record to the corresponding Domain registration.
+This requires that the top domain (e.g. example.com for subdomain my.example.com) be both registered and managed.

+deregister (subdomain context): Make changes to your Digital Ocean account to remove the corresponding subdomain records from the corresponding Domain registration.
+This has the additional effect of removing the subdomain from the local digital-ocean-dynamic-dns database.

 ## Planned Updates

 - [ ] Finish updating the command line user interface.